darksos34/model-libary/README.md

 Want to know more about <b>Project Lombok</b>?
 [Click this link](https://projectlombok.org/features/)

 [![](https://img.shields.io/badge/Spring%20Validation-88888)]()
-This Spring Validation dependency will provide us with all the necessary functionality to validate our DTO's.
+This Spring Validation dependency will provide us with all the necessary functionality to validate our DTOs.

 ### 2.3 Create a DTO

-Let's create an DTO class that will represent the data that we want to expose to the client.
+Let's create a DTO class that will represent the data that we want to expose to the client.

 `DemotDTO.java`
 ```java